ScientificC/cmathl/README.md

 ### Bool Type

-If the macro `CML_NO_STDBOOL` is defined, the library will not include `stdbool.h` and will define a macro `bool` of type `int` to represent boolean values.
+If the macro `CML_NO_STDBOOL` is defined, the library will not include `stdbool.h` and will define a type or macro `bool` of type `int`, `int32_t` or something like to represent boolean values.
 This is useful for platforms where `stdbool.h` is not available.

 ### Integer Type